 The Industrial Revolution - Settlement houses were created in response to some of the societal changes caused by industrial expansion.
 Settlement houses were neighborhood-based organizations that provide services specific to the needs of their neighborhoods.
 The first U.S. settlement, the Neighborhood Guild, began in New York City in 1886.
 In 1889, Jane Addams and Ellen Gates Starr created The Hull House, the most famous American settlement house.
 The residents of Hull House offered public education programs to everyone in the community along with social services such as a public kitchen, access to public baths, and a nursery.

 Even before the founding of the legendary Hull House, Every Child’s Hope (ECH) was founded in 1858 as an orphanage for immigrant children who lost their parents in cholera outbreaks.

-GVT is delighted that Every Child's Hope is still our client 164 years later.
+We are honored to collaborate with Every Child's Hope, which has been around for 164 years, as a customer.
 This agency of caring social work professionals is perhaps the best example of the elaborate and long-lasting program development that epitomizes the professional evolution and enduring dedication of social workers for over 200 years in America.

 "We provide hope for every child, healing for every family, every day."